-The SMART3 can directly create a 2 point calibration curve.
-(See Entering a Two Point Calibration on page 47.)
-To create a multiple point calibration curve, constants obtained from a linear regression of multiple data points can be entered into the SMART 3.
+The Smart3 can directly create a 2 point calibration curve.
+(See Entering a Two Point Calibration on page 48.)
+To create a multiple point calibration curve, constants obtained

-- Scan reactions of multiple concentrations at the appropriate wavelength in the absorbance mode on the SMART3. - 2.
-Plot the concentration (y axis) versus absorbance (x axis) in a program capable of linear regression such as Excel. - 3.
-Enter the constants obtained from the linear regression equation into the SMART3.
+- 1. Scan reactions of multiple concentrations at the appropriate wavelength in the absorbance mode on the Smart3. - 2.
+Plot the concentration (y axis) versus absorbance (x axis) in a program capable of linear regression such as Excel. - ${\it 3.} \quad {\it Enter the constants obtained from the linear regression equation into the \,\, Smart 3.}$